 See how you can make content searchable, and how you can crawl content to get it into the search index.
 Also, see how you can help users search for content across Office 365 and on-premises SharePoint Server at the same time.
 Learn more

 Presenting the search results the right way makes content easier to find.

-See how you can manage the Search Center in SharePoint Online, and how you can use the different search Web Parts to help each user find what they're looking for.
-Learn more.
+See how you can manage the classic experience in the Search Center in SharePoint Online, and how you can use the different search Web Parts to help each user find what they're looking for.
+Learn more

 All search results are not relevant to everyone all the time.